This is an older version of the TAO User Guide, click here for the documentation of the most recent release, TAO 3.3.

 Map Response: With this processing option, it is possible to give partial credit for a response.
 This is useful for questions where the answer is given in multiple parts.
 With the map response option, some parts of the answer can also be weighted more heavily than other parts if you consider them to be of higher importance.

-2. Select the Response Processing type which is appropriate for the question.
+2. Select the Response Processing type that is appropriate for the question.

 This is going to depend to a large extent on preference, particularly with respect to partial credit.